zowe/docs-site/docs/getting-started/overview.md

 For more information, see [Using the Zowe SDKs](../user-guide/sdks-using.md).

-### Zowe Launcher

-Provides an advanced launcher for Zowe z/OS server components in a high availability configuration.
-It performs the following operations:

-- Stopping the Zowe server components using the `STOP` (or `P`) operator command
-- Stopping and starting specific server components without restarting the entire Zowe instance using `MODIFY` (or `F`) operator command

 ### Zowe Chat (Technical Preview)

 Zowe Chat is a chatbot that aims to enable a ChatOps collaboration model including z/OS resources and tools.
 Zowe Chat enables you to  interact with the mainframe from chat clients such as Slack, Microsoft Teams, and Mattermost.
 Zowe Chat helps to increase your productivity by eliminating or minimizing the context switching between different tools and user interfaces.